-This year's National Competition will feature a welcome reception at the United States Institute of Peace on Friday, April 27, from 4:00-6:00 PM.
-At the opening reception, Academic WorldQuest participants will have the opportunity to explore the many ways that the United States Institute of Peace works to prevent conflicts from turning to bloodshed and to end it when they do.
+This year's National Competition featured a welcome reception at the United States Institute of Peace on Friday, April 27, from 4:00-6:00 PM.
+At the opening reception, Academic WorldQuest participants had the opportunity to explore the many ways that the United States Institute of Peace works to prevent conflicts from turning to bloodshed and to end it when they do.
 This includes the opportunity to hear from Ambassador William Taylor, USIP’s Executive Vice President, and Maria Stephan, Director of Nonviolent Action Programs at the Institute.
 USIP also sponsored "The Peacebuilding Toolkit" category of the competition.

 The World Affairs Councils of America arranged a group hotel block at the Washington Marriott Wardman Park (2660 Woodley Road NW, Washington, DC 20008).
 The reservation block has now closed.

 Local AWQ Competitions

 Local AWQ competition dates and results are listed here.